Trump vows quick action on 'barbaric' Syria chemical attack

 It urged Russia and the Syrian government to allow international monitors access to the affected areas.

-The U.N. human rights chief lambasted Security Council members for offering only “feeble condemnations.”

-“A number of very powerful states are directly involved in the conflict in Syria, and yet they have completely failed to halt this ominous regression towards a chemical weapons free-for-all,” Zeid Ra’ad al-Hussein said in a statement.

-Britain said it was working with its allies to agree a joint response to the attack.
+Britain said it was working with its allies to agree on a joint response to the attack.
 France said it would work closely with the United States on a response.
-Both countries agreed responsibility for the strike must be established, and Turkey also called for an investigation.
+Both countries agreed that responsibility for the strike must be established.
+Turkey also called for an investigation.

 Russian Foreign Minister Sergei Lavrov said such allegations were false and a provocation.
 Lavrov also said the strike on the T-4 base was a dangerous development.